sanfinity-Iot/openremote/User-Guide:-Manager-UI.md

 * [GROOVY](#groovy-rules): programming any advanced logic, using attributes in the system.
 All rules can be set to only be active during a (recurring) event set with the scheduler.

+Note that you need to add the configuration item 'Rule state' to both the attributes used on the left-hand-side and right-hand-side of the rule, to make the rule actually fire an action.

 ## When-Then Rules

 When-Then rules use conditions set for attributes to trigger an action for another attribute.
 The actions do not only include controlling assets, but can also be used to send e-mails or push notifications to mobile apps (using the OpenRemote consoles).